Follow these guidelines to prepare to record in GoReact:

-- Internet connection - Make sure you have a 0.5Mbps (500K) or better upload speed by testing your connection here.
+- Internet connection - Make sure you have a 0.5Mbps or better upload speed by testing your connection here.
 We strongly recommend a wired connection on the recording computer.
-(Use a USB extension or longer network cable if needed to optimally position your camera.)

-- Close other browser windows/tabs and all other open applications, especially any that use your camera.
+- Close other browser windows/tabs and other applications, especially any that use your camera.
 (Only one application can access your camera and microphone at a time.)

 - Minimize connected USB devices.